ishwarikunwar/Workbook-Calculus-for-Business-Economics/README.md

 The workbook can be compiled using LaTeX (PDFLaTeX or XeLaTeX).
 A custom class file is included in the repository.

+## Acknowledgments
+This project was supported by funding from Affordable Learning Georgia (ALG).

 ## License
 This work is licensed under the Creative Commons Attribution 4.0 International License.
 See the LICENSE file for details.